 For learning to affect practice, participants need the opportunity to both 1) identify that learning has occurred, individually assessing if they’ve acquired the new knowledge or skill, and 2) reflect on how this new learning is consistent with or refines their view of their professional role and their practice.
 This process of identifying and reflecting involves practicing skills with constructive feedback and assessing knowledge with corrective feedback.
 Research suggests that teachers benefit from an opportunity to reflect on their current practice, recognize their growth as a result of feedback, and clearly identify how their practice will change (Darling-Hammond et al., 2017).
 Research also suggests that this opportunity to self-assess and reflect has a role in supporting teacher efficacy and, ultimately, in improved student outcomes (Ross & Bruce, 2007).
-Each of the indicators in this domain comprises a piece of the overall process of identifying learning that has occurred and of reflecting on how the learning will result in change in practice.
+Each of the indicators in this domain comprises a piece of the overall process of identifying learning that has occurred and of reflecting on how the learning will result in change of practice.

 The presenter should: